vjammi/datastructures/src/main/java/ds/patterns/graph/readme.md

 - We initially use a for-loop to initialize all these lists to be empty
 - We then we iterate thru the input pairs and populate the adjacency list with edges.
 - Since the graph is undirected, we need to add each edge twice, since a is b's neighbors.
 Then b is a's neighbor too.
-- After this we need to iterate thru each node and explore all its neighbors.
+- After this we need to iterate thru each listNode and explore all its neighbors.
 - As we encounter nodes we use this boolean visited array to make the nodes that we have seen.
 - As we finish exploring all the connected components, we increment by 1.
 - Visited array prevents us from double counting a connected components and
 - the for loop prevents from missing one of the connected component.
-- Within the DFS, you mark the current node as visited and then you get the list of neighbors from the adjacency list.
+- Within the DFS, you mark the current listNode as visited and then you get the list of neighbors from the adjacency list.
 - We DFS into the one we have not seen.
 - Once all of them are visited. the DFS calls will automatically stop and then we are done.
 - Calling DFS in a graph is no different from trees.
 It involves some setup with adjacency list and a visited array.